Keep informed about employment law and a wide range of current HR, L&D and OD topics with our updates, factsheets and guides

 When offering these schemes, it’s important that the choices, and their consequences, are made clear to employees.
 If the options are seen as complicated, or the method of making choices as difficult, then individuals may just keep their existing benefits package and much of the resource spent introducing the scheme will have been wasted.
 In some instances, it may be more appropriate to offer a limited but meaningful choice of options.
 Our report Show me the money!
 The behavioural science of reward has more on how employees may respond to choice.

 Why is the organisation introducing/offering the benefit?
-How does it support the organisation’s business goals?
+How does it support the organisation’s business and people goals?
 How does it reward the values and behaviours needed?

 How does the benefit fit into the HR and reward strategies?
 Does it support the people management and development practices the organisation requires?